emtreg/emtreg.github.io/_posts/2020-02-07-designing-durable-code:-single-responsibility-principle.md

 <p>&emsp;Simply put, ask each class, <em>"What is your function?"</em></p>
 <p>&emsp;If the answer to this question is neither straightforward nor concise, it does not follow the SRP.</p>
 <p>2.
 Attempt to describe the class in one sentence</p>
-<p>&emsp; If this sentence contains the words 'and' or 'or', the class has more than one responsibility.</p>
+<p>&emsp; If the sentence contains the words 'and' or 'or', the class has more than one responsibility.</p>